 Travel to London & arrive in Greenwich

 Arrive in London and your hotel during the afternoon.
-You have some free now to explore.
+You have some free time now to explore.
 You have the whole of Greenwich including the Royal Naval College, the Royal Observatory or the Cutty Sark to name but a few of the attractions that this riverside town has to offer.
 It is also possible to arrange an afternoon tea in the hotel for early arrivals.

 We can also arrange dinner in the hotel if you wish (supplement on request), or will be pleased to suggest places to eat within walking distance of the hotel.

 Enjoy breakfast in your hotel, then make your way to the Painted Hall situated within the grounds of the Royal Naval College.

 The reopening of the Painted Hall means you will be able to enjoy a guided tour of the extensive site, setting off from the newly refreshed Visitor Centre.
 The tour will take in all aspects of Wren’s riverside masterpiece including the famous Water Gate, Grand Square and Chapel, and include access into the Skittle Alley (a normally ‘limited access’ area of the site).
 From there you will enter the newly refurbished King William Undercroft and be able to access the new Sackler Gallery, which will house new interpretation materials explaining the history of the Painted Hall and how Thornhill created his masterpiece.
 From the Undercroft, you will be able to pick up a new multimedia guide for the Painted Hall, which will provide an informative and playful introduction to the paintings with 60 minutes of content available.